 ESG sustainability reporting refers to the disclosure of information about a company’s operations, especially its environmental, governance, and social impacts.
 The focus is not just to generate reports for assessment but also to ingrain sustainability ideals in every part of the organization.
 Before jumping to the benefits of sustainability reporting, here is a closer look at the three main criteria used in ESG reporting:

 · Environmental: This criterion focuses on assessing how a company impacts the natural environment.
 For example, how does your company use resources such as water, forestry, and fossil fuels?
 In the light of the fast-growing focus on green energy, it is important to put efforts towards enhancing efficiency, adopting renewable sources, and reducing emissions.
+Do you know how to calculate carbon emissions?

 · Social: The social criterion focuses on how a company affects the people, their cultures, and the extended impacts to the community.
 Here, factors that you might want to consider in your report include data protection, customer satisfaction, community, relations, labor standards, and employee engagement.